-ANSWER: Paul and Timothy good friends?
+ANSWER: Were Paul and Timothy good friends?
 I doubt they were when they first met.
 Paul (called Saul before his conversion), by his own admission, persecuted Christians.
-He stated this fact rather bluntly before a large crowd at Jerusalem's temple - many of which wanted to kill him!
+He stated this fact rather bluntly before a large crowd at Jerusalem's temple who wanted to kill him!

 "I (Paul) am a Jew . . . brought up here in Jerusalem as a student of Gamaliel.
 I persecuted to the death the people who followed this Way (the teachings of Jesus Christ).
 I arrested men and women and threw them into prison . . .
 (Acts 22:3 - 4)